Travel, experience, conserve with

 1. Day 1: Depart UK

-3. Days 3-8 : Whale watching in the upper Gulf of Thailand
+3. Days 3-8 : Whale Watching in the Upper Gulf of Thailand

-Over the next week, we enjoy daily exclusive charters (lasting eight hours per day) into the upper Gulf of Thailand to maximise our whale watching.
-Our primary aim is to observe and photograph the Eden’s whale's remarkable trap feeding behaviour.
 We hope to encounter both lone whales and perhaps mothers and calves also undertaking this remarkable behaviour, creating an even greater spectacle.
 Many of the local terns have also learnt to take advantage of the traps and will even dive into the whale's open mouth to snatch the fleeing fish.
 One of the most expressive and characterful faces of the dolphin family, the charming yet endangered Irrawaddy dolphin, is another of our target species.
 This distinctive species occurs in both freshwater and coastal marine habitats and is normally shy and difficult to observe, but in the upper Gulf of Thailand we have good chances to see and photograph them.

 Today we set off for our final day of whale watching before returning to the hotel in the late afternoon to pack up and then transfer to Bangkok for the evening.